 Transparency Brings Balance to Drug Rebates

-In the complex drug distribution system, there are six significant stakeholders: pharmaceutical manufacturer, plan sponsor, pharmacy benefit manager, pharmacy, wholesaler, and end patient.
+There are six significant stakeholders in the complex drug distribution system: pharmaceutical manufacturer, plan sponsor, pharmacy, PBM, wholesaler, and patient.

-Plan sponsors and patients, two of the more vulnerable stakeholders, would be best served by increased rebate transparency rather than rebate elimination.
-Rebate transparency would encourage better balance in the drug distribution system.
+This begs the question: would plan sponsors and patients, two of the more vulnerable stakeholders, be best served by increased rebate transparency rather than rebate elimination?

 What is a rebate?